Loan Forgiveness by the Numbers

 Loans that are in forbearance or deferment are not eligible for Loan Forgiveness support during the period of forbearance or deferment.
-Alumni who are eligible to participate in a program during which they have loan forbearance, such as a return to school, are not eligible for Loan Forgiveness during the period of their program.
+Alumni who are eligible to participate in a program during which they have loan forbearance, such as a medical residency or a return to school, are not eligible for Loan Forgiveness during the period of their program.

 For joint degree graduates, only loans taken during the semesters in which tuition was paid to SOM are eligible for support.

 Typically May graduates enter repayment in November with their first payment due December.
 Graduates may apply in the November cycle following graduation, although a proof of loan payment post-grace period will be required before an award is issued.
 Participants may continue to qualify, or move in and out of qualification for the program until ten years from the date they graduated.

 We do not reimburse participants for pre-payments made while in-school or during the standard 6-month grace period.
 Graduates who are eligible to participate in other forgiveness or forbearance/deferment programs must do so.

 The SOM Office of Financial Aid will determine all awards.
 Decisions made by the Office of Financial Aid are final.

 Loan Forgiveness Program funds are disbursed directly to participants semi-annually (January and July), based on a standard ten-year loan repayment schedule.
 They are meant to be loan pre-payments, but checks may arrive after the first month’s loan payment is due.

 Participants are responsible for making all loan payments and complying with all processing requirements imposed by lenders and collection entities.
 Graduates who are delinquent with loan repayment at the time of application will not be eligible for the Loan Forgiveness Program; failure to remain in good standing with repayment obligations will result in termination from the program.
 Participants are required to inform the SOM Office of Financial Aid immediately about any change in eligibility status during the year.